Cowpox: Discovery

 Jenner extracted the pus of one of the lesions formed by cowpox on Nelmes to James Phipps, an eight-year-old boy who had never had smallpox.
 He eventually developed a scab and fever that was manageable.
 Approximately six weeks later, Jenner then introduced an active sample of the smallpox virus into Phipps to test the theory.
 After being observed for an extended amount of time, it was recorded that Phipps did not receive a reaction from it.
 Although Jenner was not the first person to conceive the notion of cowpox protecting against the smallpox virus, his experiment proved the theory.
-It was later discovered that the cowpox vaccination only worked temporarily against the invasion of smallpox and the procedure would need to be repeated several times through one's lifetime to remain smallpox free.
+Jenner named this procedure "vaccination" from the Latin for cow, vacca.

-In later years, Jenner popularized the experiment, calling it a vaccination from the Latin for cow, vacca.
-The amount of vaccinations among people of that era increased drastically.
+The number of vaccinations among people of that era increased drastically.
 It was widely considered to be a relatively safer procedure compared to the mainstream inoculation.
 Although Jenner was propelled into the spotlight from the vaccination popularity, he mainly focused on science behind why the cowpox allowed persons to not be infected by smallpox.
 The honour of the discovery of the vaccination is often attributed to Benjamin Jesty, but he was no scientist and did not repeat or publish his findings.
 He is considered to be the first to use cowpox as a vaccination, though the term vaccination was not invented yet.